julianpoy/recipesage-docs/docs/tutorials/recipes/my-recipes.md

 You can tap a recipe again to deselect it, or press the X in the top left corner to cancel your selection altogether.

+## Printing All Recipes or Exporting All Recipes to PDF

+You can print all recipes or export them to PDF format for offline viewing via the settings page.

+Open `Side Menu -> Settings -> Export Recipe Data -> Export as PDF`.

+You can print the PDF provided via your browser's print dialogue, or save the PDF for later use offline.